octopwn/octopwn-wasm-documentation/docs/plugins/clients/kerberos.md

 Performs SPNRoast (kerberoast) attack, prints the results to the console.
 TIP: Instead of using username, you can use a `Session ID` of an established `LDAP` or `LDAPS` session, in this case all vulnerable users will be kerberoasted.

+krbtgt@sevenkingdoms.local - get from ldap client

+just put ldap client id then it uses the ldap client to list all spns and - kerberoast all

 #### asreproast
 Performs asreproast attack, prints the results to the console.
 TIP: Instead of using username, you can use a `Session ID` of an established `LDAP` or `LDAPS` session, in this case all vulnerable users will be asreproasted.